Alberta Opportunity Stream

 - Residency status considered ineligible under the AOS includes:

-- have a valid work permit (not implied status or restoration status) for an eligible occupation based on either:
+- have a valid work permit (not maintained status or restoration status) for an eligible occupation based on either:

 - a positive Labour Market Impact Assessment (LMIA);